Microsoft/azure-docs.pt-pt/articles/networking/connectivty-interoperability-data-plane.md

     Ping statistics for 10.17.30.4:
         Packets: Sent = 4, Received = 0, Lost = 4 (100% loss),

-## <a name="data-path-from-on-premises-location-1"></a>Caminho de dados a partir do local 1
+## <a name="data-path-from-on-premises-location-1"></a>Percurso de dados a partir do local localização 1

 ### <a name="path-to-the-hub-vnet"></a>Caminho para o hub VNet

-A saída de traceroute do local 1 para um VM no centro VNet é mostrada aqui:
+A saída traceroute do local localização 1 para um VM no hub VNet é mostrada aqui:

     C:\Users\rb>tracert 10.10.30.4